alexfernandez/loadtest/doc/cloud-performance.md

 ### Bare Iron

-I asked on Mastodon, Twitter and Meetup for contributions using different processors.
+I asked on Mastodon, Twitter and Meetup for contributions using different processors (CPUs).

-First my own cirrus7, with an Intel Core processor: i5-12400T.
+First my own cirrus7, with an Intel Core CPU: i5-12400T.
 Result: **69 krps**.

 ```
 Effective rps:       68391